ziyexiaohei/cse15l-lab-reports/lab1.md

 3. Using the command with a path to file as an argument
    <br>
    ![Image](ls3.png)
-   * The working directory is in lecture1 folder, /home/lecture1
+   * The working directory is in lecture1 folder, `/home/lecture1`
-   * The `ls` command will list all the file inside the given directory, when we use the command with a path to a file as an argument we will get a output only listing the file that we enter, istead all the file and folder inside the directory.
+   * The `ls` command will list all the file inside the given directory, when we use the command with a path to a file as an argument we will get a output only listing the file that we enter, instead all the file and folder inside the directory.
 Thus the output we have is only the file.
    * No error.

 ## Command `cat`
 1. Using the command with no argument
    <br>
 ![Image](cat1.png)